cobuildlab/8base-utils/README.md

 ### `normalize8baseDocumentsCreate(data, key)`

 - Updates an object to change a property with a 8base `create` operation.
+- If the value of the key is undefined, null, or an empty array, the property gets deleted from the object.
 - This function mutates the data object to reflect the change.

 Example: